Guitar Capo Buyer's Guide

 All capos will have firm pliable material on the side that covers the fretboard, with additional padding on the side that presses on the guitar neck.

-A great capo will have no protruding edges to scratch your guitar or to interfere with your fingers when you form chords next to it.
+A good capo will have no protruding edges to scratch your guitar or to interfere with your fingers when you form chords next to it.
 It will go on, come off, and allow you to reposition it quickly.
 It will press the strings down to the fretboard and not slip.

 What do you do with a capo when it's not in use?
 Some are easy to clip to your headstock, others may need to go in your pocket or on a music stand.